dmoisset/s5/character/races.md

 traits entry is a member of a potentially playable race, provided that your GM approves it.

 The following description contains mechanical traits for each race.
-For general details, and other attributes like age or alignment check the [Starfinder SRD](https://www.aonsrd.com/Races.aspx?ItemName=All).
+For general details, and other attributes like age or physical measures check the [Starfinder SRD](https://www.aonsrd.com/Races.aspx?ItemName=All).

 ## Android